hingham/restaurant_objects_project/README.md

 # restaurant_objects_project
-Foundations I week 2 object constructor project that print restaurant revenue predictions.
+Foundations I week 2 object constructor project that prints restaurant revenue predictions using user input and programmed data.
+There are two object instances in the code, and one user instance that takes builds an object using user input.